 Explore Downtown Steamboat

-We had a fun afternoon window shopping in the town of Steamboat.
-Pop into the well-regarded FM Light & Sons to try on western boots, hats and other clothes.
+We had a fun afternoon window shopping in this Rocky Mountain town.
+You can feel its Old-West roots.
+If you want to celebrate them, pop into the well-regarded FM Light & Sons to try on western boots, hats and other western-style clothes.

 Look for sales on quality winter clothing brands like Smart Wool in the several outdoor stores.
-Find something to read or catch an author signing at Off The Beaten Path bookstore.
+Find something to read by the fireplace at Off The Beaten Path bookstore.

-Steamboat also has a large, modern library at one end of town, tucked back from the mains street.
+Steamboat also has a large, modern library at one end of town, tucked back from the main street.

-With a brightly decorated kids’ section and comfy armchairs throughout.
-It’s a very good place to warm up and to keep toddlers occupied.
+With a brightly decorated kids’ section and comfy armchairs throughout, it’s a very good place to warm up and to keep toddlers occupied while older siblings are at their ski lessons.

 Outdoor activity makes a family hungry.
 You’ll find the usual ski-town mix of pizza, brewpubs and barbecue on and just off of the town’s main street.

 Several store owners directed us to Carl’s Tavern, a busy sports bar at night, but a kid-friendly restaurant at lunchtime.
-Homemade chicken-pot pie, grilled cheese and onion rings were spot on.
+The homemade chicken-pot pie, grilled cheese and onion rings we ordered were tasty, hearty and definitely all made in-house.

-Locals also like Freshies for made-from scratch sandwiches, salads and egg dishes.
+Our local friends also like Freshies for made-from-scratch sandwiches, salads and egg dishes.

 Basic Information on Steamboat Springs

-It’s a bit more than three-hour drive to Steamboat Ski Resort from Denver and nearly six-hours from Salt Lake City.
+Steamboat is a three-hour drive from Denver and nearly six hours from Salt Lake City.
 But driving over the mountains in the winter is precarious.
 Plan to take your time and expect delays for weather conditions and accidents.

-Decades of driving in New York state and New England winters did not prepare us at all for the slick roads you have after even a dusting of snow at high altitudes.
+Decades of winter driving in New York state and New England winters did not prepare us for the slick roads you have after even a dusting of snow at high altitudes.

 Flying is better.
-In winter there are daily direct flights from Chicago, Denver, Dallas, Houston and LA. to nearby Steamboat/Hayden airport (officially the Yampa Valley Regional Airport).
+In winter there are daily direct flights from 16 U.S. cities to the Yampa Valley Regional Airport (Steamboat/Hayden).

-Rent a car when you get there so you can get between the slopes and town, ideally one with four-wheel drive and snow tires.
+Rent a car when you get there so you can get between the slopes and town.
+Make sure it has four-wheel drive and snow tires.

 Pin it for later!